|About the Department||Academic Programs||Students||Faculty & Staff||Department Homepage|

 Located in the Auburn Research Park on Devall Drive, the MRI Research Center will house a Siemens Verio open-bore 3-T MRI scanner for clinical and research use, as well as the nation's first shielded whole-body 7-T MRI.

 Magnetic resonance imaging uses a magnetic field and radio waves to create detailed images of organs, tissues and the skeletal system.
 The core of the MRI machine is a large magnet, which has a strength measured in Tesla, or T, and is named after inventor Nikola Tesla.
 Auburn's 7-T MRI, one of only 28 worldwide, will be the only actively shielded unit in the U.S.

-Faculty and students in the Department of Kinesiology will have roughly 1,000 square feet of lab space.
+Faculty and students in the School of Kinesiology will have roughly 1,000 square feet of lab space.

-"It's a great opportunity for us,'' said Dr. JoEllen Sefton, assistant professor in the Department of Kinesiology and director of its Neuromechanics Research Laboratory and Post-Certification Graduate Athletic Training Program.
+"It's a great opportunity for us,'' said Dr. JoEllen Sefton, associate professor in the School of Kinesiology and director of its Neuromechanics Research Laboratory and Post-Certification Graduate Athletic Training Program.
 "It's huge for [student] recruitment.
 We have a master's student who has decided to stay here for his doctoral program because this is available.''